katiecampbs/friendsquiz/README.md

 # Friends Quiz

 Friends Quiz is a responsive quiz for lovers of the tv show, "Friends".
 It is designed for die hard fans to test their knowledge with a set of interactive multiple choice questions, using Javascript.
-At the end of the quiz, the user is provided with a score out of ten, and has the option to retake the quiz.
+At the end of the quiz, the user is provided with a score out of 15, and has the option to retake the quiz.
 The site is intended to be used for trivia, for the users enjoyment.

 ![Responsive Mockup](assets/images/friends-quiz-screenshot.png)

 # UX

-The site's intended users are customers, who are fans of the tv show ‘Friends’.
+The site's intended users are tv and film fans, who love the tv show ‘Friends’.
 The site is designed to be fun and entertaining, while providing some factual content.

 ## User stories